Searching ...

 Photos from Charleston, SC buildings, skyline, homes, and streets

-From 2017 to 2018, Charleston’s population showed a 1.95% increase from 131,204 to 133,762.
-In terms of cost of living, Charleston does its best to stay competitive in the current market in all facets of living.
-While it may not be the most affordable place to live, it certainly provides residents with plenty of other advantages.
-Below is a table that shows a side-by-side comparison against South Carolina and the national average:
+In terms of average cost of living, Charleston does its best to stay competitive in all facets of living.
+While it may not be the most affordable place to live, residents gain many advantages.
+The table below shows a side-by-side comparison of living costs against South Carolina and the national average:

 COST OF LIVING